Welcome to the City Clerk's Office

 |Election Information||The City of Tolleson is a nonpartisan municipal jurisdiction with a Mayor and six Council Members elected at-large.
 The City of Tolleson participates in the consolidated fall election cycle during even numbered years per Arizona Revised Statute.
 Historically, the candidates who receive the majority of votes cast for an open seat will win the Primary Election and be seated on the Council.
 Candidates will only go to the General Election if there is a tie requiring a runoff.

 For candidates interested in running for Council, an individual must be 18 years of age or over at the time of filing their nomination papers, lived in the City of Tolleson for one year prior to the Election, be able to speak, write and read the English language and be a qualified elector in the State of Arizona.
 In Arizona, persons are nominated to run for office in the Primary Election by a petition process for nomination.
 The petition process allows any qualified voter the opportunity of seeking public office.
 All candidates must file a Statement of Interest with the Clerk’s Office before obtaining the first petition signature on a candidate petition.
-Any nomination petition signatures collected before the Statement of Interest is filed will not be valid.
-The Nomination Paper is a formal notification to the Clerk that the individual intends to seek municipal office.
-Three forms must be completed: The Nomination Paper which includes a candidate declaration (no longer an affidavit that requires notarization), a Financial Disclosure Statement - not earlier than 150 days, nor later than 120 days before the Primary Election.
-The required number of signatures (at least 5% and not more than 10% of the total votes cast for mayor in the last preceding election at which a Mayor was elected.
+Any nomination petition signatures collected before the date the Statement of Interest is filed are invalid and subject to challenge.
+The Nomination Paper is a formal notification directed to the Clerk that the individual intends to seek municipal office.
+All candidates must file a packet that includes - Nonpartisan Nomination Petition, Nonpartisan Candidate Nomination Paper and the Public Officer and Candidate Financial Disclosure Statement - not earlier than 150 days, nor later than 120 days before the Primary Election.
+The required number of signatures of qualified signers is at least 5% and not more than 10% of the total votes cast for Mayor in the last preceding election at which a Mayor was elected.
 Candidates are required to file a Statement of Organization with the City Clerk within 10 days of receiving contributions or making expenditures, in any combinations, of at least $500 during the election cycle, as well as file multiple Campaign Finance Reports.

 For more information concerning upcoming elections, please visit the City's Election page at tolleson.az.gov/elections.
 You may also contact the Tolleson City Clerk’s Office at (623) 936-7111 or the Maricopa County Elections Department at (602) 506-1511.